Thinkful-Ed/js-dev-final-capstone-starter-simon-says/README.md

 | `src/index.js` | The JS file containing the functionality of the game.
 You **are required** to edit this file for the tests to pass. |
 | `test/solution.test.js` | This file containing the unit tests of the game.
 You **are not required** need to edit this file.|

+### Reminder: Secure your progress with regular commits

+As you work on this project, let's not forget the golden rule of coding: **commit early, commit often**.
+Each commit acts as a snapshot of your progress, safeguarding your work against unexpected issues and showcasing your methodical approach to problem-solving.

+- **Feature complete?** Commit it.
+- **Made noticeable progress?** Commit it.
+- **Project stretching over days or weeks?** That's even more reason to commit regularly.

+By committing after completing features or making significant progress, you ensure that your GitHub timeline reflects the depth and breadth of your work.
+This habit is invaluable, not just for keeping your work secure, but also for demonstrating your dedication and reliability to future employers.
+It's a practice that sets you apart in the tech world.

+So, as you embark on this project, take a moment to review your commit history.
+Is it a true reflection of your effort and progress?
+If not, now's the time to update it.
+Your future self, tackling complex projects and your future employer, assessing your potential, will thank you for this discipline.
+You're welcome to commit as often as you like.

+If you're unsure about uploading your work, revisit the *Pushing and Pulling* lesson in the *Git & GitHub* module.

+### No AI Assistance

+For your final capstone project, it's crucial that you work independently and refrain from using AI tools like SkillMate or ChatGPT.
+This approach is vital for a number of reasons: it nurtures essential critical thinking and problem-solving skills, which are crucial for grasping complex concepts; it prepares you for live coding challenges in technical interviews; it equips you to handle unique professional scenarios where AI tools may not be available; and it guarantees that the assessments genuinely represent your skill level.

+While AI tools are beneficial for practice, they should not substitute your effort in assessments.
+We trust in your commitment to honesty and self-improvement and wish you the best in your learning journey.

-# User Stories
+## User Stories

-The user stories presented below are short descriptions of the features that the game should have, told from the perspective of the game designer.
+User stories aren't just tasks; they're your training ground for real-world software engineering.
+As you work through them:

+1. **Interpreting requirements**: You'll learn to translate user needs into technical features, a key skill in software development.

+2. **Prioritization**: Tackling stories in order simulates real project timelines and teaches you to build features systematically.

+3. **Problem-solving**: Trying to solve challenges independently before seeking help mirrors the self-sufficiency expected in professional roles.

+4. **Meeting standards**: Adhering to acceptance criteria parallels quality assurance practices, ensuring your work meets user expectations.

+5. **Effective communication**: Documenting your progress and marking TODOs in code improves clarity and teamwork, crucial in collaborative environments.

+6. **Adaptability**: Facing and overcoming obstacles enhances your adaptability and promotes continuous learning, essential in the ever-evolving tech landscape.

+Each story you complete is a step towards job readiness, embodying the skills and mindset sought after by employers in the tech industry.

 Your work should meet the functionality as described in the *acceptance criteria* of each user story.

-Each of the user stories is listed below, the user stories are to be implemented in the order in which they are listed.
 Find the *TODO* comments in the code and create the necessary functionality.
 Try to implement the functionality by yourself and check the hints and REPLs are provided for you if you get stuck.

 Good luck - you can do this!

-## US-01: Basic Game Structure
+### US-01: Basic Game Structure

 The game needs to have the basic structure for it to function, including:
 - a name for the game